 Completeness - A bank should be able to capture and aggregate all material risk data across the banking group.
-Data should be available by business line, legal entity, asset type, industry, region and other groupings that permit identifying and reporting risk exposures, concentrations and emerging risks.
+Data should be available by business line, legal entity, asset type, industry, region and other groupings, as relevant for the risk in question, that permit identifying and reporting risk exposures, concentrations and emerging risks.

-- 33. A bank's risk data aggregation capabilities should include all material risk exposures, including those that are off-balance sheet. - 34.
-A banking organisation is not required to express all forms of risk in a common metric or basis, but risk data aggregation capabilities should be the same regardless of the choice of risk aggregation systems implemented.
-However, each system should make clear the specific approach used to aggregate exposures for any given risk measure, in order to allow the board and senior management to assess the results properly. - 35.
-Supervisors expect banks to produce aggregated risk data that is complete and to develop metrics to measure the completeness of their risk data.
+41. A bank's risk data aggregation capabilities should include all material risk exposures, including those that are off-balance sheet.

+42. A banking organisation is not required to express all forms of risk in a common metric or basis, but risk data aggregation capabilities should be the same regardless of the choice of risk aggregation systems implemented.
+However, each system should make clear the specific approach used to aggregate exposures for any given risk measure, in order to allow the board and senior management to assess the results properly.

+43. Supervisors expect banks to produce aggregated risk data that is complete and to measure and monitor the completeness of their risk data.
 Where risk data is not entirely complete, the impact should not be critical to the bank's ability to manage its risks effectively.
-Supervisors expect banks to affirm that their data is materially complete, with any exceptions identified and explained.
+Supervisors expect banks' data to be materially complete, with any exceptions identified and explained.

-Timeliness - A bank should be able to generate aggregate and up to date risk data in a timely manner while also meeting the principles relating to accuracy and integrity, completeness and adaptability.
+Timeliness - A bank should be able to generate aggregate and up-to-date risk data in a timely manner while also meeting the principles relating to accuracy and integrity, completeness and adaptability.
 The precise timing will depend upon the nature and potential volatility of the risk being measured as well as its criticality to the overall risk profile of the bank.
-This timeliness should meet bank-established frequency requirements for normal and stress/crisis risk management reporting.
+The precise timing will also depend on the bank-specific frequency requirements for risk management reporting, under both normal and stress/crisis situations, set based on the characteristics and overall risk profile of the bank.

-- 36. A bank's risk data aggregation capabilities should ensure that it is able to produce aggregate risk information on a timely basis (in respect of a reference date) to meet all risk management reporting requirements. - 37.
-The Basel Committee acknowledges that different types of data will be required at different speeds, depending on the type of risk, and that certain risk data may be needed faster in a crisis situation.
-Banks need to build their risk systems to be capable of producing aggregated risk data rapidly during times of crisis for all critical risks. - 38.
-Critical risks include but are not limited to: - (a) The aggregated credit exposure to a large corporate borrower on the supervisory watchlist.
+44. A bank's risk data aggregation capabilities should ensure that it is able to produce aggregate risk information on a timely basis to meet all risk management reporting requirements.

+45. The Basel Committee acknowledges that different types of data will be required at different speeds, depending on the type of risk, and that certain risk data may be needed faster in a stress/crisis situation.
+Banks need to build their risk systems to be capable of producing aggregated risk data rapidly during times of stress/crisis for all critical risks.

+- 46. Critical risks include but are not limited to: - The aggregated credit exposure to a large corporate borrower.
 By comparison, groups of retail exposures may not change as critically in a short period of time but may still include significant concentrations; - (b) Counterparty credit risk exposures, including, for example, derivatives; - (c) Trading exposures, positions, operating limits, and market concentrations by sector and region data; - (d) Liquidity risk indicators such as cash flows/settlements and funding; and - (e) Operational risk indicators that are time-critical (eg systems availability, unauthorised access).